getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

 ## Environment

-`Environment` is a powerful configuration option that enables developers using Sentry to perform various workflows (filter issues, trigger alerts, etc.0 based on the deployment environment in which the errors are occurring in.
+`Environment` is a powerful configuration option that enables developers using Sentry to perform various workflows (filter issues, trigger alerts, etc. based on the deployment environment in which the errors are occurring in.

 1. Open the `settings.py` file